UKGovernmentBEIS/desnz-warm-homes-local-grant-portal/README.md

 - In Visual Studio / Rider run the `WhlgPortalWebsite` project
 - In a browser, visit https://localhost:5001/portal (the `/portal` is important!)

+### Code cleanup/formatting/linting

+We use the standard Rider code cleanup tool for this project.
+Before committing, make sure to run the code cleanup on edited files.
+See [Rider docs](https://www.jetbrains.com/help/rider/2024.3/Code_Cleanup__Index.html#running) for information on running the formatter.

+Use the 'DESNZ' profile when running code format.
+If this does not appear:
+- Go to Settings
+- Manage Layers
+- Add layer
+- From file
+- Select 'Cleanup.DotSettings' in this project

+Historically, we did not always use this formatter, so some files will be non-compliant.
+Run the formatter on all files edited in a PR.
+There may be additional formatting changes made.
+Commit these in a separate commit to your other changes.

 ## Database

 ### Local Database Setup